 Prefer a little light reading?
 Below are a few short articles that can spur team discussion on BE and it's application potential in their efforts.

-- The free Behavioral Economics Guide 2016 offers an entire section on applying BE insights.
+The free Behavioral Economics Guide 2016 offers an entire section on applying BE insights.
 From that, two articles in particular are relatively easy reads that provide practical information on applying BE insights — one from The Ogilvy Change Team (p.82) and the other from two marketing professors at Yale (p.
 90).
 (You can find the guides for subsequent years here.)

 Sharing Experiences: The good, the bad & the ugly.